D&D 5.5e Rules — Hiding and Cover and Surprise and Initiative

 Not surprisingly, a bunch of heroes clustered in a corridor are not quite as coordinated as you might think.

-Know the RulesPart of an ongoing (if occasional) series of D&D 5e Rules notes.
+Know the RulesPart of an ongoing series of 5e (2014) Rules notes.
+See the end of the post for notes on 5.5e (2024) rules.

 So something happened in the game the night before I wrote this up that, at the time, I kind of blew through, but I wanted to give it some thought.
 This is, of course, just the sort of thing I have sometimes taken justified criticism for overthinking.
 But it’s a situation we’ve run into more than once, and I’d like to have figure out a rubric for myself to adjudicate against.

 And, as a caveat, it’s always worth noting up front that time and combat in D&D are abstractions designed to turn the chaos of real-life combat into something manageable.
-While a level of verisimilitude is the goal, the manageability always trumps that.
+While a level of verisimilitude is the goal, manageability always trumps that.
 Just as D&D is not a physics simulator, it’s not a great combat simulator (falling somewhere between an FPS and Chess).

 When the slow guy is supposed to lead off the attack

-So, here was the sitch: as the party crept up stairs into the upper floor where the local BBEG had their throne room, the plan was that Theren the Sorcerer was going to begin combat by lobbing his Vitriolic Sphere into the center of the bad guys.
+So, here was the sitch: as the party crept up two different sets of stairs to the upper floor where the local BBEG had their throne room, the plan was that Theren the Sorcerer was going to begin combat by lobbing his Vitriolic Sphere into the center of the bad guys.

 How should the combat have been sequenced?
-Even handwaving aside the question of whether anyone knew that Theren was going first (there was probably an excess of allowable coordination between the two subgroups, since you were going up two different sets of stairs and not using any sort of communication magic) …
+Even handwaving aside the question of whether anyone knew that Theren was going first (there was probably an excess of allowable coordination between the two subgroups, since they were going up two different sets of stairs and not using any sort of communication magic) …

 • Did Theren’s action take place outside of the Initiative order?
 Did his executing the attack start the combat so that’s when everyone rolls Init?